jeffshurtliff/khoros/docs/introduction.rst

    * - KHOROS_LIQL_ALWAYS_OK
      - Boolean string indicating if all responses should return a ``200 OK`` status code
      - ``False``
+   * - KHOROS_TRANSLATE_ERRORS
+     - Boolean string indicating if errors in API responses should be made more relevant where possible
+     - ``True``

 If you are leveraging this library on a macOS or Linux operating system (e.g. Ubuntu Server) then you can simply add the environment variables you wish to define to either the ``/etc/environment`` file if you wish to apply